-NOTE: Boom weighs approximately 10,660 kg (23,500 lb).
+NOTE: Boom weighs approximately 12,500 kg (27,550 lb).

 - 1. Attach an adequate lifting device to the boom and suspend the boom over the machine. - 2.
-Lower the boom into position and align the boom pivot shaft mounting holes for installation of the pivot shafts to the superstructure assembly. - Lubricate and install the boom pivot shafts.
-Secure each pivot shaft in place with the washer and capscrew on one side and wear pads, washer, and capscrew on the opposite side.
+Lower the boom into position and align the boom pivot shaft mounting holes for installation of the pivot shaft to the superstructure assembly. - 3.
+Lubricate and install the boom pivot shaft.
+Secure in place with the locknut and capscrew.
+Install the grease fitting in each end of the shaft.